 GasanMamo recognises and measures liabilities for groups of insurance contracts at a risk-adjusted present value of the expected future cash flows.
 An adjustment for discounting is required to the estimates of future cash flows to reflect the time value of money.
 A significant proportion of the Company's claims is settled beyond 12 months from the date they are incurred, and therefore discounting was applied.
 For discounting, the Company used the bottom-up approach using the risk-free rates with volatility adjustment as published by EIOPA.
 Same rate was applied for all groups of insurance contracts.

-1. Basis of preparation and material accounting policy information - continued
+- 1. Basis of preparation and material accounting policy information continued - 1.4 Insurance and reinsurance contracts continued